 Is it okay to let my baby or toddler stay up late during the holidays?
 How do I handle bedtime if we will be out late?anchor

-It’s okay to let your child stay up past his typical bedtime for a special occasion.
+Yes, it’s okay to let your child stay up past his typical bedtime for a special occasion.
 I want you to have a great little sleeper so that you have the freedom to enjoy making memories with your family during the holidays, knowing that you won’t “mess things up.”
+If you’re wondering how to handle bedtime when you will be out late, read my tips on keeping your baby out past bedtime.

 Where should my baby or toddler sleep while we are at an event or party? anchor